If you’re doing Instagram marketing, you’ve probably considered boosting an Instagram post.

 Which Instagram Post Is Worth Boosting?

-Now when we have determined, that only promotional posts that can act as ads are worth testing, you must also know which ones tend to perform the best.
+Now that we have determined, that only promotional posts that can act as ads are worth testing, you must also know which ones tend to perform the best.

 You see there are 3 ways you can promote your products or services in your content: